 It makes sense to start learning by reading and watching videos about fundamentals and how things work.

 Full-Stack Software Developer - 16w

 Data Science and Machine Learning - 16 wks

 Curated list of small interactive and incremental exercises you can take to get better at any coding skill.

 Curated section of projects to build while learning with simple instructions, videos, solutions, and more.

 Guides on different topics related to the technologies that we teach in our courses

-Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each will be auto-grading for instant feedback and a video tutorial solution (sometimes).
+Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each one will be auto-graded for instant feedback and a video tutorial solution (sometimes).

 This is the best way to learn coding-related skills.

 Most LearnPack tutorials will come with a button labeled: "Start new exercise" or "Continue exercise".